 Sl.
-No. Name of the Trading Name of the Beneficial No. of % of total no. Date of reporting by the Member Owner shares held of shares Trading Member - NIL NIL NIL NIL NIL
+No. Name of the Trading Member Name of the Beneficial Owner No. of shares held % of total no. of shares Date of reporting by the Trading Member - NIL NIL NIL NIL NIL

 Whilst there are no subsisting arrangements for disposal of any Equity Shares held by our Promoter and Promoter Group, post the listing of the Equity Shares pursuant to the Issue, our Promoter and Promoter Group shareholding may fall below 50.00% of the issued and outstanding Equity Shares of our Company.